 Location

 Most Edinburgh walking tours start along the Royal Mile, close to key landmarks and transport hubs.
-A common meeting point is Mercat Cross on Royal Mile, or High Street, Edinburgh EH1 1RF, near St Giles’ Cathedral and Edinburgh Castle.
+A common meeting point is Mercat Cross on Royal Mile.

 What to do on Edinburgh walking tours?